nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

 - **Neighbour faces**.
 Visible only if **Mode** parameter is set to **Faces**.
 This defines which faces are considered to be neighbour.
 The available modes are:

     - **By Edge**.
 Faces that share an edge are considered to be neighbour.
     - **By Vertex**.
-Faces that share a vertex are considered to be neigbhour.
+Faces that share a vertex are considered to be neighbour.

 Outputs
 -------